jeremytammik/tbc/a/1722_stable_ref_relation.md

 That way we could get the element being sketched, i.e., the Parent.

-Having something like this would be nice:
+Having something analogous like this would be nice:

-Sketch &ndash;
+- Sketch &ndash;
 A stable reference to a Sketch is prefixed by the __Floor.UniqueID__ its belongs to:
 __17627a50-6c26-4b9d-a7cc-0deeb5800e11-00050110__:0:SKETCH